pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/background-split/README.md

 Let's make the page background a bit more interesting by adding a "color split" that vertically aligns with the card panels.

+Again, there are multiple ways to go about it.
+Let's see what you come up with!

 ---

 ### 🔗 Links